pholser/junit-quickcheck/README.md

 #### Sample size

-By default, 100 random values are be generated for a parameter marked `@ForAll`.
+By default, 100 random values are generated for a parameter marked `@ForAll`.

 **NOTE**: Because junit-quickcheck uses the `Theories` runner,